biohackathon-japan/BH25-MCP-server-shapes/paper/paper.md

 # Day 5
 ## TogoMCP/MIE file

 We updated all the MIE files for TogoMCP to confirm the specification decided on the previous day.
 In particular, the MIE files for BacDive and MediaDive, the RDF-Config-generated ShEx and biological questions were also given to the LLM so that the resulting MIE files incorporated all the ShEx components and the LLM can answer the given questions.
 We found that creating the MIE files with ShEx and biological questions can take much longer time and some additional prompts, and the resulting MIE files had larger sizes.
 For example, BacDive's MIE file now has more than 2,000 lines, which may be a little too large than intended.
 This is partly because the MIE file contained all the given biological questions and corresponding SPARQL queries, in addition to the other SPARQL query examples required by the specification.
 We then tested the LLM with a few questions.
 Here are a few examples:

 - Composition of a medium: https://claude.ai/share/45982d86-1448-4e8d-8983-7d18610f00e7
 - CO2 containing media with inorganic compounds: https://claude.ai/share/f57ef84e-8d8d-4074-8acd-18cda078b224

 For the latter question, the Microbial KG group found two media that were previously unknown as containing CO2 and free of organic compounds.

 # Accomplishments and challenges identified

 - Extended TogoMCP to include Glycosmos, BacDive, and MediaDive.
 - We have discovered the importance of biologically relevant questions for better in-context learning of the LLM.
 - We have confirmed the power of biologically relevant subset of ShEx schemas for high-quality SPARQL generation.

 # Conclusions and future work

+By leveraging ShEx as a machine-readable contract, an MCP server can translate natural language requests from the LLM into syntactically and semantically validated SPARQL queries, transforming a black-box data source into an introspectable, usable tool for agentic systems.